top of page

 VIDEO: Andy Thomson for Mayor 2026 | Leadership Rooted in Boca Raton

 Andy Thomson talks about his lifelong connection to Boca Raton and why he’s running for mayor in 2026.
-This is a nonpartisan mayoral race, but values, experience, and accountability still matter.
+Subscribe on YouTube for more candidate forums This is a nonpartisan mayoral race, but values, experience, and accountability still matter.
 In this video, Andy Thomson talks about his lifelong connection to Boca Raton and why he’s running for mayor.
-Andy is a product of this community, raising his family here, and bringing years of hands-on experience from City Council into the mayor’s race.
-First elected to Boca Raton C
+Andy is a product of this community, raising his family here, and bringing years of hands-on experience from City Council into

 Feb 14